arch-linux-gui/alg-releases/README.md

 GUI = Graphical User Interface<br>
 This project aims to help people install Arch Linux with a graphical installer, and provide them with a ready to use Arch Linux environment.
 The project currently has 10 editions featuring various DEs/WMs.
 There are stock as well as themed editions.
 <pre>
-DE: Plasma5, Gnome40, Xfce4 & Cinnamon5.
+DE: Plasma5, Gnome40, Xfce4 & Cinnamon5, MATE
 WM: i3
 Experimental: Zen
 </pre>